LeeMorinUCF/Hidden_Comp_Risks/draft_1/README.md

 ## 28-day window: All violations combined

 This includes all infractions, regardless of the relation to speeding or the policy change.
-Observations are restricted to the two weeks immediately before the announcement, from March 18, 2008, and the first two weeks that the new policy was in effect, up to April 14, 2008.
+Observations are restricted to the two weeks immediately before the change, from March 18, 2008, and the first two weeks that the new policy was in effect, up to April 14, 2008.

 #### Male drivers:
 ```R